dAppServer/devops/docs/index.md

 Without additional work, all users of the project get access to platform agnostic, dev tools, one line commands that are simple and not confusing to document

-## Why?
+## It's easy, they said

-Compiling is easy, it should "just work", they said, it will be fun they said!
+Compiling is easy, it should "just work", it says so in the README, it will be fun they said!

 it's now 10 hours later, you're questioning if you have the IQ to classify as a human, the README has broken your mouse finger... then in confused tiredness you just replaced a system library with a version that breaks your world.